ModiaSim/Modia3D.jl/docs/src/index.md

 | [8] |*[Modelling and Simulation of Physical Systems with Dynamically Changing Degrees of Freedom](https://doi.org/10.3390/electronics12030500)*| Electronics 2023, 12(3), 500 | [10.3390/electronics12030500](https://doi.org/10.3390/electronics12030500) |

 ## Release Notes

+### Version 0.12.1

+- Adapted to Modia 0.11.0 (arguments of buildFunction in ModiaInterface had been changed)
+- Manifest.toml file removed

 ### Version 0.12.0
 - Support for variable-structure systems where variables (states) can appear and disappear during simulation
     - A simulation run is partitioned into phases that are called segments or modes (multi-mode modeling)